 Our group is defined by our commitment to our community principals.
 We strive to serve the community by discovering and developing better solutions for good health.
 We are a diverse, multi-cultural inclusive group where each member of our team is recognised, accepted and embraced.
 We respond to the needs of our community and encourage a culture of helping others to promote effective communication and improve the sharing of scientific knowledge.

 The Cooper Group is contemplative.
 We continually examine and monitor progress via regular project and group meetings and annual performance reviews that provide the opportunity for everyone to communicate ideas, provide constructive feedback and advice and share positive experiences.

 The Cooper Group is a safe and respectful workplace, where each member feels secure and valued.
 The University of Queensland’s comprehensive workplace safety policies provide an effective framework for a healthy and safe work environment.
 Our individuals accept responsibility and accountability for safe and respectful working practise.

-NHMRC Australia Fellow
+NHMRC Principal Research Fellow

 Professor, Institute for Molecular Bioscience